In this post “ISO 9001 Clauses Explained” we dive into Interested Parties.

 4.2 Understanding the needs and expectations of interested parties

-Interested Parties is a relatively new term to our management systems, but again a very old concept that we’re all very familiar with.
+Interested Parties is a relatively new term to our management systems, but again a very old concept that we’re all familiar with.
 An interested party is oftentimes a useful catch all term when there’s some confusion or ambiguity in our relationship to another organization.
 Simple examples of interested parties are federal and state regulatory agencies such as OSHA (Occupational Health & Safety Administration), EPA (Environmental Protection Agency), TCEQ (Texas Quality on Environmental Quality) and the county or city that the business resides in.
-Other not so obvious sources of interested parties can be with stakeholders within the business such as investors, or other strategic partnerships.
+Other, not so obvious, sources of interested parties can be stakeholders within the business such as investors, or other strategic partnerships.

 Due to their effect or potential effect on the organization’s ability to consistently provide products and